RobertsLab/sams-notebook/drafts/2020-11-24-MBD-BSseq-Library-Prep---M.magister-MBD-selected-DNA-Using-Pico-Methyl-Seq-Kit.md

 ##### GENERAL

+- Protocol was followed for using input DNA range 1ng - 50ng.

 - All thermalcycling was performed on the Roberts Lab PTC-200 (MJ Research).

 - All thermalcycling used a heated lid temp of 104<sup>o</sup>C, unless a different temp was specified in the protocol.